 Traish A. 2017 Jan

 The use of testosterone began in the 1940s to treat testosterone-deficient men with angina.
-One of the earliest studies was in 1946, where 91 subjects with angina showed improvements in their condition using testosterone.
+One of the earliest studies was in 1946, where 91 subjects with angina improved their condition using testosterone.

-Testosterone protects and maintains cardiovascular function.
+Amongst all its other benefits, testosterone protects and maintains cardiovascular function.
 As levels fall, it is hardly surprising that obesity, metabolic syndrome, dyslipidemia, hypertension, insulin resistance, and diabetes cases increase.
 Testosterone therapy improves overall body composition.
-It reduces waist size and BMI, all risk factors for cardiovascular diseases and metabolic syndrome.
+In other words, it reduces waist size and BMI, all risk factors for cardiovascular diseases and metabolic syndrome.

 TRT combats the causes of metabolic syndrome by: